Working at GSK

 Being an inclusive employer helps us attract, retain and motivate a workforce that reflects the communities in which we operate.

 We aim to improve gender balance at all levels of our organization.
 In 2014, we focused on creating opportunities for women in management.
 The proportion of women in management continued to increase to 42%.

 To ensure our leadership teams represent the diverse markets we serve, we are building a talent pipeline that includes people from a range of cultural and ethnic backgrounds.
-Eight nationalities are represented on the Corporate Executive Team and Board and the people we employ in our Emerging Markets, Asia Pacific and Japan, represent 44% of our workforce.
+Currently, seven nationalities are represented on our Board and executive committee.
+We employ more than a third of total workforce in emerging markets.

 We are also working hard to ensure we understand the needs of people with disabilities when developing employment opportunities.
 We have established a Global Disability Council to agree priorities, set objectives and report our progress in becoming a disability confident organization.
 As a founding member of business disability international (bdi), a social enterprise involving several other global businesses, GSK is helping develop global standards to measure businesses’ disability performance.

 In addition to our efforts at a global level, we are involved in local initiatives to ensure our recruitment process is inclusive of people with disabilities, for example, in the UK we have helped 35 young people with learning disabilities to transition from education to employment through Project Search, since 2012.
 In the US, through a partnership with global IT company, Computer Aid Inc and Danish company, Specialisterne, we will start recruiting people with autism into our IT services teams in 2015.